 This HQIP funded audit has allowed the first comprehensive national benchmarking of care given to people with newly diagnosed inflammatory arthritis for England and Wales.

-The population of patients recruited and the spread of confirmed diagnoses at first appointment were largely as anticipated, with the vast majority of recruited patients having RA.
+The population of patients recruited and the spread of confirmed diagnoses at first appointment were largely as anticipated, with the majority of patients with a confirmed diagnosis at recruitment having RA.

-As previously reported [7] data quality was generally good.
+As reported in the other linked paper [8] data quality was generally good.
 Data were collected from the vast majority of trusts but some trusts were unable to recruit anticipated numbers of patients.
 Missing data was a particular problem however for patient derived data and for some of the clinician derived follow up data and this should be borne in mind when interpreting the results.

 There were missing data for DAS 28 in only 9% of RA patients nationally at baseline indicating that the vast majority of clinicians are now calculating a DAS 28 for patients seen with RA within the context of the audit.
 Wales reported DAS 28 assessment for virtually all patients but rates were much lower in the South of England (85%).
 The variations in DAS 28 reporting may reflect variation in practice but could also be a reflection of data quality with higher levels of missing data in the South of England.
 Whilst regular assessment of disease activity including DAS 28 is considered good clinical practice it only becomes mandatory in the UK when patients need to be assessed for biologic therapy later in the disease course.
 To be eligible for biologics in the UK patients are required to have at least two DAS 28 of >5.1, assessed at least a month apart, despite use of at least two conventional DMARDs for at least 6 months.